Getting started with the ELK Stack on Scalingo

 scalingo --app my-awesome-logstash env | grep SCALINGO_ELASTICSEARCH_URL

 Then, a username and a password should be defined to configure Kibana authentication.
+The authentication will be handled using Basic Auth via the environment variables KIBANA_USER and KIBANA_PASSWORD.

 Once deployed, index patterns need to be configured.
 This is required to inform Kibana about the indices of Elasticsearch® it need to look at.